Food Safety – An Overview

 Food safety regulation also intersects with developing international standards.
 The Codex Alimentarius Commission was created in 1962 by two United Nations organizations, the Food and Agriculture Organization (FAO) and the World Health Organization (WHO).
 Codex is the major international mechanism for encouraging fair international trade in food while promoting the health and economic interests of consumers.
 Within the United States, officials from the USDA and the FDA work to coordinate Codex activities.

 Given the dramatic growth in recent years of food imported into the United States, high profile cases of food safety problems with imported food has proved especially vexing to authorities.
 Although all food products imported into the United States must meet the same safety standards as domestically produced foods, international trade rules permit a foreign country to apply its own differing regulatory authorities and institutional systems in meeting such standards under an internationally recognized concept known as “equivalence.”

-Under the FMIA and PPIA, FSIS is responsible for determining the equivalence of other countries’ meat and poultry safeguards.
-A foreign plant cannot ship products to the United States unless FSIS has certified that its country has a program that provides a level of protection that is at least equivalent to the U.S. system.
-In addition, FSIS operates a reinspection program at U.S. border entry points.
+Under the PPIA and FMIA, the FSIS is responsible for determining the equivalence of other countries’ meat and poultry safeguards.
+A foreign plant cannot ship products to the United States unless the FSIS has certified that its country has a program that provides a level of protection that is at least equivalent to the United States system.
+In addition, the FSIS operates a reinspection program at United States border entry points.